 As few as six percent of devices sold to self-monitor blood pressure are tested for accuracy.
 These findings are based on data from Australia’s online marketplace, but some of these suppliers serve markets nationwide.
 It’s important to note that in the United States, such devices need to be approved by the Food and Drug Administration (FDA) and, therefore, have been tested.

-In fact, in the United States, there’s a list of validated home monitors commissioned to meet the American Medical Association's criteria.
+In the United States, there’s a list of validated home monitors commissioned to meet the American Medical Association's criteria.
 The Advancement of Medical Instrumentation, the British Hypertension Society, and the European Society of Hypertension also certify devices.

 Another good idea is to have a doctor or nurse observe your blood pressure measuring technique to ensure you do it correctly.